TranXuanHoang/TypeScript/02-google-maps/README.md

 # Maps

-Demonstrate how to use third-party libraries in combination with `TypeScript` through building a simple web app that uses `Google Maps` APIs to display a map and let user select location on the map, then display the coordination of that location.
+Demonstrate how to use third-party libraries in combination with `TypeScript` through building a simple web app that uses `Google Maps` APIs (specifically [Geocoding API](https://developers.google.com/maps/documentation/geocoding/overview)) to display a map and let user select a location on the map, then display the coordinates of that location.

 ## 3rd-Party Packages